oracle/graal/substratevm/MemoryManagement.md

 During a native image build a representation of a whole program is created to figure out which classes and methods will be used at run time.
 It is a computationally intensive process.
-The native image builder uses the memory management of the HotSpot JVM --  the Parallel Collector, which is enabled with the `-XX:+UseParallelGC` command-line option.
+The native image builder uses the memory management of the HotSpot JVM --  the The G1 Garbage Collector, which is enabled with the `-XX:+UseG1GC` command-line option.
 The defaults for memory usage are:
 ```
 -Xss10M \